University of Edinburgh

-Scottish Ballet is Scotland’s national dance company and one of five national performing companies in Scotland.
-It is a registered charity, employing 36 professional dancers, a dedicated support staff, and a freelance orchestra of up to 70 musicians.
+Scottish Ballet, founded in 1969, is Scotland’s national dance company and one of five national performing companies in Scotland.
+It is a registered charity, employing 37 professional dancers, a dedicated support staff, and a freelance orchestra of up to 70 musicians.

 Within Scottish Ballet, training is entrenched in traditions that do not reflect other related performance domains (e.g., sport).
 Their dance artists have relatively brief careers because it is common for a career-threatening injury to occur as a result of incorrect technique execution.
 This comes at a cost to the organization and its artists.

 Scottish Ballet and the Institute for Sport, Physical Education and Health Sciences at the University of Edinburgh connected as a result of a networking opportunity at an international dance science conference.
 Their collaborative project proposed that existing practices within Scottish Ballet would benefit from tailoring new ‘cutting edge’ evidence-based approaches, recently applied in other domains (i.e., golf and weightlifting), to enhance training outcomes.

 As the company had previously received a Scottish Funding Council Standard Innovation Voucher for a project with the Glasgow School of Art, they were able to apply for an Advanced Innovation Voucher, administered by Interface, to fund this collaboration with the University of Edinburgh.